Lkadenian/marvel-app/README.md

 This project implements a React-based web application that fetches Marvel character data from the Marvel API and displays it in accordance with specified designs.

+## Deployment

+The application has been deployed and can be consulted at the following URL: [https://marvel-directory.vercel.app/](https://marvel-directory.vercel.app/)

 ## File Structure

 <details>